Is my car a lemon?

 2. Organize your repair orders in chronological order;

-3. Flip through each repair order summarizing your individual repair order complaints;
+3. Flip through each repair order, summarizing your individual repair order complaints;

 4. Group your common concerns by repair visit;

-5. Count the number of times your common concerns appear on the repair orders, or the total days in the repair facility.
+5. Count the number of times your common concerns appear on the repair orders or the total days in the repair facility.

-The above mentioned steps can provide you with a good idea of whether your car qualifies under the California lemon law, but it is not a substitute for a case evaluation by an experienced lemon law attorney.
-If you think you may have a lemon, or you are just curious because your car has recently been in the shop, please contact our lemon law lawyers.
+If you think you may have a lemon, or you are just curious because your lemon car has recently been in the shop, please contact our lemon law lawyers.
 There are exceptions to every rule, even those quoted above.
 And, we have seen just about every fact pattern imaginable.
-Therefore, our experienced lawyers may think your car is a good lemon law buy-back candidate even though you do not.
-Our case evaluations are free of charge and we offer free written buy-back evaluations with absolutely no commitment.

 Share this post